Punu people: Black masks

 Black masks in Punu culture were worn by dancers as training masks, which perform first to announce the arrival of the white mask dancer which is more experienced.
 Sometimes when a misfortune happens to a group they take white masks and paint them black.
 This type of mask is only danced with in the dark at night.
 Different from the other two masks, these masks are rarely found in a museum because they used to hide them very well, due to the belief that they are dangerous and they have an evil nature.

 Beliefs

-The Punu believe in their God Nyambye, they feared evil spirits, they used to do chirurgical operations after someone death to find out the cause of the death however if the cause of the late person could not be found it was then the wizard (mulosi) from the family circle who should be held responsible.
-People were jealous of successful people and they believe that their jealousy would cause the successful person harm or death.
-Illness was always seen as a work of an evil spirit and the only way to heal was by a special ritual to cast away the evil spirit's work.
+The Punu believe in their God Nyambye, they feared evil spirits, they used to do chirurgical operations after someone's death to find out the cause of the death however if the cause of the late person could not be found it was then the wizard (mulosi) from the family circle who should be held responsible.
+People were jealous of successful people and they believed that their jealousy would cause the successful person harm or death.
+Illness was always seen as work of an evil spirit and the only way to heal was by a special ritual to cast away the evil spirit's work.

+Diaspora

+Newspaper adverts, seeking the capture and return of enslaved runaways, known as 'Freedom Seekers', have uncovered a young, female member of the Punu community living and working in East London in the early 1700s.
+Her intricate scarification marks, described as diamonds on her forehead and temples are those portrayed on the Mukudj, female ancestor masks of the Punu community in Gabon.

+Punu carvers continue to model these masks on the women they consider most beautiful in the village.
+The features of the mask, although idealised, reflect the subject’s best features.
+Women with scarification are admired for their strength in enduring this process and are considered particularly beautiful as a result.

+The girl, aged about 16, resided with Captain Henry Lumley and his household at number 18 Prescott street, Goodman Fields, Aldgate.
+On the night of Thursday 14 January 1706, taking advantage of the Captain's absence, she escaped her captivity, and was still free when the advert was printed three days later.